-Document Number: HCS V11-0624 Issue Date: 01/09/2023 Version Number: 01 Status: FINAL Next Review Date: 01/08/2024 Page 51 Linked to Policy Number: QAP01 V01
+Document Number: AVP-V05-0725 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/08/2025 Page 51 Linked to Policy Number: QAP01 V01

-- Content: being exposed to illegal, inappropriate or harmful content; for example pornography, fake news, racism.
-Misogyny, self -harm, suicide, anti-Semitism, radicalisation or extremism; - Contact: being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising as well as adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes; - Conduct: online behaviour that increases the likelihood of, or causes harm; for example making, sending and receiving explicit images e.g. consensual or non-consensual sharing or nudes and seminudes and/or pornography, sharing other explicit images and online bullying; and - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-Where there are any pupils or staff at risk, we will report it to the Anti-Phishing Working Group

-As a school, we adopt a proportionate approach to managing on line safety and:

-- Have an on line safety policy which is reviewed annually. - Offer guidance and support to children and parents around new and existing technology including signposting to appropriate sources of advice and support. - Empower children and parents to take control of the online experience. - All users sign up to the Acceptable User Agreement on an annual basis. - Ensure that parents and children know how to minimise online risks and know how to report worries or concerns in staff in the school. - Have in place filtering and monitoring systems.

-Filtering and Monitoring Systems
+In addition, staff should understand that, under the Sexual Offences Act 2003, it is an offence for a person over the age of 18 to have a sexual relationship with a person under the age of 18, where that person is in a position of trust, even if the relationship is consensual.
+This means that any sexual activity between a member of staff and a child or young person under 18 may be a criminal offence, even if that child or young person is over the age of consent.
+The staff Code of Conduct and Social Media Policy makes clear our expectations of staff including where their relationships and associations both within and outside of the school (including online) may have implications for the safeguarding of children in the school .
+6.9 On Line Safety and Technology Management: In recent years, the use of technology has grown significantly and in our school, we recognise that this has become a component of safeguarding issues.
+We recognise that technology plays a key part in learning and offers many opportunities; however, we also acknowledge the potential risks areas: Contents being eveneed to illegal, incompanyinte on beyonful contents for evenende newspanyby false Content: being exposed to illegal, inappropriate or harmful content; for example pornography, fake news, racism.
+Misogyny, self - harm, suicide, anti-Semitism, radicalisation or extremism; news, racism.
+Misogyny, sen -narm, suicide, and-semitism, radicalisation of extremism, • Contact: being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising as well as adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes; • Conduct: online behaviour that increases the likelihood of, or causes harm; for example making, sending and receiving explicit images e.g. consensual or non-consensual sharing or nudes and semi- nudes and/or pornography, sharing other explicit images and online bullying; and • Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+Where there are any pupils or staff at risk, we will report it to the Anti-Phishing Working Group As a school, we adopt a proportionate approach to managing on line safety and: Have an on line safety policy which is reviewed annually.
+Offer guidance and support to children and parents around new and existing technology including signposting to appropriate sources of advice and support. • Empower children and parents to take control of the online experience. • Empower emuter and parents to take control of the online experience.
+All users sign up to the Acceptable User Agreement on an annual basis.
+Ensure that parents and children know how to minimise online risks and know how to report worries or concerns in staff in the school.
+Have in place filtering and monitoring systems.
+Filtering and Monitoring Systems Filtering Systems Witherslack Group use Smoothwall to filter all devices connected to the Witherslack network, this filters inappropriate websites and categories, this means that the system is able to block out age inappropriate content

-Filtering Systems

-Witherslack Group use Smoothwall to filter all devices connected to the Witherslack network, this filters inappropriate websites and categories, this means that the system is able to block out age inappropriate content
+Document Number: AVP-V05-0725 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/08/2025 Page 52 Linked to Policy Number: QAP01 V01